 Every sales process has certain milestones.
 You know, things like "Prospect Qualified" or "Demo Scheduled."

-In most cases, these milestones usually require some outbound communication from the sales rep to the prospect.
+In most cases, these milestones usually require some outbound communication from the sales rep to the prospect in order to yield outbound sales automation.
 For example, after scheduling a demo, you might want your sales reps to send a follow-up email with the appointment details and other information.
 The good news is that these transactional-type communications are 95 percent the same for everyone.
 The only thing that changes is the specific transaction details (appointment time, prospect's name, etc.).

 When you have a very clearly defined sales process with these kinds of milestones, it’s very easy to create automated emails once your sales rep moves an opportunity to the appropriate stage in your CRM.